♫ Listening to: Up and Down by Wavves and Culture Abuse ♫

 - 2 large potatoes

-- 3 tablespoons melted earth balance
+- 3 tablespoons melted organic whipped earth balance (if you avoid soy, buy the soy-free earth balance)*

 - ½ teaspoon salt